 What plans we had when we were younger!
 We worked all hours on the lake.
 We saved every spare denarius hoping to buy our next boat.
 What dreams!
 A small fleet; dominating the Galilean fishing business; building nice houses; acquiring land for animals, olives and vineyards; enough servants to semi-retire.
-It all changed that day when Jesus walked up, “Follow Me, and I will make you fishers of men,” He said (Matthew 4:19).
-And He did.
+It all changed that day when Jesus walked up and said, “Follow Me, and I will make you fishers of men,” (Matthew 4:19).
+That’s what we did.

 Jesus was the first person with a plan for our lives that actually benefitted both Him and us.
 Everyone else wanted something from us and we wanted something from them and no one seemed completely satisfied with the outcome.
 Fish traders squeezed prices down to maximize their profits; women haggled over freshness and missing fins.
 The tax collectors extortions trapped us in our small business.
 But that’s life!
 We will always be the ones who are most invested in our own interests.

 At first, Jesus’ offer sounded as one-sided as anyone else’s.
 Slowly we realized a difference; He was offering an entirely new lifestyle that blessed both sides.
 You see, God is the only being in the universe that thoroughly cares about us and knows what He designed us for.
 He knows us better than we know ourselves.
 Jesus showed us how to use the Father’s power to set people free from sickness, demons, and sin.
 It transformed them but changed us too.
 Serving Him in His “fishing” business, by blessing others, turned out to be more exciting and fulfilling than our wildest dreams.
 Mind you, it took a few years to understand enough to make the change.